 Now, lets tackle these questions one by one, shall we?

-I've recently moved to southern Norway, and people say that climbing mostly evolves around crimpy stuff on angles around vertical (to be veryfied as soon as Winter ends...).
+I've recently moved to southern Norway, and people say that climbing mostly revolves around crimpy stuff on angles around vertical (to be verified as soon as Winter ends...).
 To train finger strength and anaerobic endurance, I read it's best to climb on steep angles, and thus put more strain on the fingers.
 Dave McLeod for example recommends angles around 45 degrees.
 Now I'm not sure if I should stick to this or - according to the principle of specifity - seek out hard vertical boulders and set my anaerobic circles maximal slightly overhanging.

 That you're even considering these ideas makes me happy.
 Its great to see people willing to switch gears to improve at whats in front of them, instead of always wishing that what is in front of them would change.
-For me, it all comes down to being a well rounded climber who wants to, at any given time, excel at some particular aspect of climbing.
+For me, it all comes down to being a well-rounded climber who wants to, at any given time, excel at some particular aspect of climbing.
 If in fact the climbing proves to be mostly crimping at around vertical, then certainly mix a healthy amount of that into your training, particularly if it's a style that isn't your current strong suit.
 I however, wouldn't dismiss steep climbing.
 Here's reason number one why:

 Yep, that's a boulderfield in Southern Norway.
 Now I'm definitely coming for a visit.